Henrik Otto Donner

 Henrik Otto Donner (16 November 1939 – 26 June 2013) was a Finnish composer, musician and all-round music personality.
 His musical styles varied from pop and rock music to jazz, electronic music and contemporary classical music.
 Donner's personal instrument was trumpet.
 He was a member of the famous Finland Swedish Donner family.

 Donner was one of the pioneers of Finnish avant-garde and experimental music as well as an important figure in Finnish left-wing "song movement" of the 1960s and 1970s.
 He studied at the Sibelius Academy in Helsinki and later in Vienna as a student of György Ligeti.
 In 1966 Donner was one of the founders of record label Love Records which was a pioneering label in Finnish rock music.
 Donner collaborated with many Finnish musicians and artists such as Erkki Kurenniemi, Juhani Aaltonen, A. W. Yrjänä, Hasse Walli and Dave Lindholm.
 He was a film score composer for more than 50 movies and TV-series.

+He conducted Finland’s entry in Eurovision 1981 in Dublin.

 Henrik Otto Donner was found dead at the marina of Jakobstad early on 27 June 2013.
-It is yet uncertain whether he drowned or died of a heart attack.
+The cause of death went unreported.